jonnybergdahl/NodePad/README.md

 # NodePad

-A fast, lightweight notes app that uses plain Markdown files.
+A fast, lightweight notes web app that uses plain Markdown files.
 Create, organize, and edit your notes in the browser — your content stays as simple .md files on your disk.

 <p align="center">
   <img src="src/Bergdahl.NodePad.WebApp/wwwroot/assets/nodepad_logo.png" alt="NodePad logo" width="240" />